 * A lawyer won’t have to pay an ex-law student $1M after making a hyperbolic challenge in a TV interview.
 Better luck reading the Leonard v.
 Pepsico case next time, pal.
 [Volokh Conspiracy / Washington Post]

-* Protip: when you’ve been recommended for suspension for your “contemptuous attitude,” bragging that one of the judges who disciplined you thinks you’re “probably the best DUI lawyer” isn’t smart.
+* Protip: when you’ve been suspended for your “contemptuous attitude,” bragging that one of the judges who disciplined you thinks you’re “probably the best DUI lawyer” isn’t smart.
 [Santa Barbara Independent]

 * If you watch The Walking Dead, you’ve probably wondered if all of the killing was legal — because you’re a lawyer, and you can’t enjoy anything anymore.
 Here’s your answer, from a UC Hastings Law prof. [GQ]